QuTech-Delft/OpenQL/docs/installation.rst

 Compiling C++ OpenQL tests and programs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Existing tests and programs can be compiled by the following instructions.
 You can use an existing example as a starting point and write your own programs.
-Make sure to include them in CMakeLists.txt file to inform cmake to compile it as well.
+Make sure to include them in the CMakeLists.txt file to inform cmake to compile it as well.

 Linux/OSX